MichaelCurrin/nested-jekyll-menus/README.md

 ## Documentation

-To setup and run this project locally or on Github Pages, see the [docs](/docs/#readme).
+To setup and run this project locally or on GitHub Pages, see the [docs](/docs/#readme).

 ## License